Wolkabout/WolkConnect-Python/README.md

 ### Data publish strategy

-Stored sensor readings are pushed to WolkAbout IoT platform on demand by calling:
+Stored feed values are pushed to WolkAbout IoT platform on demand by calling:
 ```python
 wolk_device.publish()
 ```